turingschool/today/source/2014-06-23-no-investments.markdown

 with Turing just made sense.
 But if you look around you'll find developer education programs taking investment left and right, some in the tens of millions of dollars.

 That's a *big problem*.
-Investors don't give money, *they expect it back*.
+Investors don't give money away, *they expect it back*.
 And in the tech world, they're looking for 10x return on investment.
 If they put in 18 million dollars they're shooting for a payout of 180 million.

 Where does all that money come from? **Students**.
-For every dollar an investor puts in they want *nine student dollars back*.
+For every dollar an investor puts in they want *ten student dollars back*.
 That tuition paid into the system, instead of paying for their instructors and facilities, pays investors.
 That money is sucked out of the ecosystem.